Jeena01/AI4SG-Hackathon/documentation.md

 - **Purpose**: ChatGPT wa used to answer questions that seemed to specific for the internet to provide solutions for.

 ### 2.2 Application of AI Tools
-- **When Applied**: ChatGPT was ued throughout the entire development of our project, from brainstorming, developing, and creating the presntation.
-Amazon Q was used primarily during code writing.
+- **When Applied**: ChatGPT was used throughout the development of our project, from brainstorming and developing to creating the presntation.
+Amazon Q was used primarily during code alterations.
 - **How Applied**: When we encountered a creative block, needed to find errors in our code, or wanted to reword any sentences
 - **Rationale**: ChatGPT was used for its user-friendly set up and timely responses.
 It was eay and efficient and can be used for specific situations.
 Amazon Q was used becaue it provides in-line suggestsions.